ercong21/ercong21.github.io/_pages/about.md

 - Statistical Methods in Natural Language Processing
 - Finite State Technologies in Computational Linguistics

-Besides, I also supervise B.Sc. & M.Sc. theses and semester projects.
+Besides, I also supervise BSc. & MSc. theses and semester projects.  <br>
+<p style='color: red;'>Note: </p>**The <a href="https://cisnlp.github.io/thesis_proposals/2024/Ercong-2024-Project-1.pdf">thesis topic</a> that I will supervise for SS 2024 is already out.**
+Please check <a href="https://cisnlp.github.io/vacancies/">here</a> on our lab website if you have interest in research on multilinguality and large language models.
 <br><br>

 <!-- ## Service